saikrishnayadav764/Bookstore_Management_API/README.md

 ## Usage

-The server starts at http://localhost:5000 by running `npm start`.
+The server starts at http://localhost:5000 by running `python run.py`.
 Once the server is running, you can access the defined API endpoints.

 ## API Endpoints